akshayrao1012/akshayrao1012/README.md

 ### Hi there 👋

-My name is Akshay Rao and am an AI ML professional working on projects.
+My name is Akshay Rao and am a Product Manager.
 Feel free to colaborate or email me on akshayrao1012@gmail.com

 ---